What is human factors and ergonomics and why does it matter in healthcare?

 Jen has worked in London as a Consultant Anaesthetist for 20 years and has extensive Simulation and Human Factors teaching experience and training.
 In her current role as Director of Simulation in a London NHS trust she has gained valuable insight into the role Human Factors play in incident investigation and sits on the Serious Incident Review Panel.
 She is working towards an MSc in Applied Ergonomics and Human factors and is passionate about sharing this Human Factors knowledge, equipping staff with practical tools that enhance patient safety and inspiring those in leadership positions to consider Human Factors in their decision making.

-Jess is a senior registered Nurse working in London for over 20 yrs with an MA in Clinical education from Kings College London.
-Her specialist interests are in the fields of human factors, simulation-based education and inter-professional education.
-Jess is passionate about the role of Human Factors in the context of patient safety and incident investigation.
+Jess is a senior registered Nurse working in London for over 20 yrs and also tutors on the PGCert in Clinical education at King’s College London.
+She has an MA in Clinical education and her specialist interests are in the fields inter-professional education, human factors and simulation-based education.
+Jess is passionate about the unification of Human Factors, quality and patient safety, particularly in the context of the PSIRF and syllabus.
 Over her career in Renal, Critical Care, Theatres and now Multi-Professional Education and Quality, she has gained a deep understanding of patient safety issues.
-The qualifications, skilsl and experiences she has acquired give her a unique insight and understanding of how to apply Human Factors effectively in health and social care.
+The qualifications, skills and experiences she has acquired give her a unique insight and understanding of how to apply Human Factors effectively across many areas of health and social care.

 Dr Tracey Herlihey

 Tracey is a passionate, systems-thinker committed to making healthcare safer through better design.
-She has worked at the Healthcare Safety Investigation Branch (HSIB) since its inception in March 2017, first as a National Investigator and now as Head of Safety Intelligence.
+She previously worked at the Healthcare Safety Investigation Branch (HSIB) since its inception in March 2017, first as a National Investigator and then as Head of Safety Intelligence.
 Prior to HSIB she was a Senior Human Factors Specialist at the University Health Network (UHN) in Toronto, Canada.
 At UHN she led Human Factors consulting work to help solve complex safety problems within healthcare and developed and taught various courses at both the undergraduate and postgraduate level.
-At HSIB she provides Human Factors input into HSIB’s investigations and leads HSIB’s Intelligence Unit.

 Associate TrainersMeet our extended team of multi-professional healthcare professionals.
 Our qualified healthcare associate trainers work within healthcare and have extensive teaching experience and qualifications